ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

 We implemented the binapprox algorithm in Python3 in the file *Binapprox_Algorithm.py*

 ##  Strengths and weaknesses of binapprox algorithm
 * *Strength*: the runtime of binapprox doesn’t depend on the data’s distribution.
-It requires O(1) space, and doesn’t perturb the input.
-The algorithm has O(n) worst-case computational complexity, as it only needs 3 passes through the data:
+It requires **O(1) space complexity**, and doesn’t perturb the input.
+The algorithm has **O(n) worst-case computational complexity**, as it only needs 3 passes through the data:
   1. one pass to compute the mean and the standard deviation
   2. one pass to add each data point to its corresponding bin
   3. one pass to find the median